besartaliju/NewFlicks/README.md

 The following **required** functionality is completed:

-- [ ] User can view movie details by tapping on a cell.
+- [X] User can view movie details by tapping on a cell.
-- [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- Didn't improve app functionality so much as I designed a new UI with specific color schemes inspired by a very old Adidas sweater that had a very monochromatic look.
+I thought that would've looked good for movies since they started in black and white, which as a result, has some sort of grey in it.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):